Westpac in record profit; Australia banks set for bumper 2014

 "There is no doubt that domestically we are seeing a pick-up in consumer confidence which we expect will translate to a gradual increase in credit growth," Chief Executive Gail Kelly said in a statement.

-Commonwealth Bank, Australia's biggest bank by market value, is expected to post A$8.1 billion in full-year 2014 cash earnings, up 3.6 percent.
-On Wednesday, it may report first-quarter cash profit of around A$2.15 billion, up from A$1.85 billion from a year earlier, according to Morningstar's Ellis.

-Among the banks, ANZ with its focus on Asia, will be closely watched.
-With its "super-regional" strategy, ANZ is seeking to position itself as a pan-Asian player like HSBC Holdings Plc (HSBA.L) and Standard Chartered Plc (STAN.L), aiming to bring in between 25 and 30 percent of earnings from Asia-Pacific, Europe and America by 2017, up from 21.4 percent in its 2013 financial year.
+Westpac's common equity tier one capital, a measure of the bank's ability to absorb unexpected losses, rose 94 basis points to 9.1 percent.
+Impairment charges fell to A$847 million, compared with A$1.2 billion a year ago.

-Westpac's shares closed 1.2 percent lower after its earnings, while the broader market was down 0.4 percent.
-Its shares have jumped by around a third for the year to date.
+Westpac's shares were flat on the earnings, with the broader market up 0.3 percent.
+Its shares have jumped by a third for the year to date.

 (Additional reporting by Thuy Ong; Editing by Lincoln Feast and Edwina Gibbs)